timcdlucas/translucent_interpretable_ML_review/translucent.md

 <!--- edited 1 --->

 It is also worth noting that the reliability of variable importence measures differs between model types and depends on the data.
-For example, repeatedly fitting a neural network to these data gives very different results each time (Figure S1todo).
+For example, repeatedly fitting a neural network to these data gives very different results each time.
 In contrast,  Gaussian processes and linear models generally give the same results given different starting values and the repeated randomisation inherent in Random Forest means these models tend to give similar results each time.
 Furthermore, variable importance in the presence of colinearity is less reliable and less interpretable [@dormann2013collinearity].
 Given two colinear variables, some models such as random forest will share the variable importance between them potentially masking an important variable.